 Limited insurance coverage and a scarcity of skilled medical staff are two major roadblocks to the use of MAT.
 A key aspect of the treatment gap is the shortage of approved buprenorphine prescribers for the treatment of OUD, both nationwide and in Arizona.

-Rest assured that Catalina Behavioral Health is committed to fully supporting this crucial form of therapy and will provide top-level services for you or your loved one.
+Rest assured that Catalina Behavioral Health is committed to fully supporting this crucial form of therapy and provides individualized services based on clinical assessment, program eligibility, and patient needs.

 Start Healing Now